micmejia/bible-dump/NKJV/Titus/Titus 3.md

 But avoid foolish disputes, genealogies, contentions, and strivings about the law; for they are unprofitable and useless.

 ###### 10
-Reject a divisive man after the first and second [^a]admonition,
+Reject a divisive man after the first and second admonition,

 ###### 11
 knowing that such a person is warped and sinning, being self-condemned. ## Final Messages